Haufe-Lexware/Scss-Styleguide/README.md

 }
 ```

 It is not important for the performance to have only one declaration of a media query.
-Thus, we can use it like **Element Queries.** Read more about this in [a blog post](http://helloanselm.com/2014/web-performance-one-or-thousand-media-queries/) by Anselm Hannemann who had the same question.
+Thus, we can use it like **"Element Queries".** Read more about this in [a blog post](http://helloanselm.com/2014/web-performance-one-or-thousand-media-queries/) by Anselm Hannemann who had the same question.

 <a name="categorizing-css">Categorizing CSS-Rules</a>
 -----------

-If I write CSS / Scss I am really consistent and want to set rules for all kinds of stuff.
+If I write Scss I am really consistent and want to set rules for all kinds of stuff.
 Thus, I have a couple of rules for categorizing my styles.

 ```sass
 // Element-Base